GodwinGbeve/41072025_Churning_Customers/README.md

 **Technologies Used**
 - Python
-- Jupyter Notebook
+- Google Colab
 - TensorFlow
 - Scikit-learn
 - Streamlit

 **Files**
-- `Godwin_Gbeve_Assignment_3.ipynb`: Jupyter Notebook with data processing, exploration, and model training.
+- `Godwin_Gbeve_Assignment_3.ipynb`: Google colab file with data processing, exploration, and model training.
 - `model.pkl`: Pickle file containing the trained machine learning model.
 - `scaler.pkl`: Pickle file containing the StandardScaler used for input data scaling.
 - `requirements.txt`: List of required Python packages for running the app.
-- `app.py`: Streamlit app code for user interaction and predictions.
+- `Churn.py`: Streamlit app code for user interaction and predictions.

 **How to Use**
 1. Install the required packages by running `pip install -r requirements.txt`.